herzbube/littlego-usermanual/HugoConfiguration.md

 - `config/online/hugo.toml`: Publish the site for online browsing under the domain https://littlego-usermanual.herzbube.ch/.
 - `config/offline/hugo.toml`: Publish the site for offline browsing, i.e. for serverless access with `file://` URLs.

+## Resource directory

+To distinguish the resource directory for the two configurations, the option `resourceDir` must be added to `hugo.toml`:

+    resourceDir = 'resources/[offline|online]'

 ## Theme

 The Hugo theme used in this project is the [Geekdoc](https://geekdocs.de/) theme.
 After the project repository is cloned the theme needs to be installed into Hugo's `themes` folder located within the repository.
 Installation instructions can be found in [ReleaseSteps.md](ReleaseSteps.md).